SelfReformer: Self-Refined Network with Transformer for Salient Object Detection: Experiments

 \subsection{Implementation Details}

-\textbf{DUTS-TR} \cite{DUTSTE}(10553 images) was used for training with input images resized to 224×224.
+\textbf{DUTS-TR} \cite{DUTSTE}(10553 images) was used as the training dataset and we resize images resized to 224×224.
 Random $90^{\circ}$ rotation and horizontal flipping were applied as the data augmentation.
-Besides, we apply Leaky ReLU \cite{LEAKY} for convolution layers, GeLU \cite{GELU} and Layer Norm \cite{LN} for Transformers and adopt the Adam optimizer \cite{ADAM} with default hyperparameters to train the network.
-Learning rates for the encoder, global context branch, and the decoder are set to $10^{-5}$, $10^{-5}$, and $10^{-4}$, respectively, and they are halved every 40 epochs with a total of 200 epochs using a batch size of 16.
-During testing, images are resized to 224×224, and the predictions from last decoder stage (56×56×16) were firstly upscaled to 224×224×1 using Pixel Shuffle, and bilinear interpolation is applied to further resize it back to its original size.
+Besides, we apply Leaky ReLU \cite{LEAKY} for convolution layers, GeLU \cite{GELU} and Layer Norm \cite{LN} for Transformers.
+Adam optimizer \cite{ADAM} with default hyperparameters was adopted to train the network.
+We trained the network for 200 epochs with batch size of 16.
+Learning rates for the encoder, global context branch, and the decoder were set to $10^{-5}$, $10^{-5}$, and $10^{-4}$, respectively, and were halved every 40 epochs.
+During testing, images are resized to 224×224, and the predictions from last decoder stage (56×56×16) were firstly upscaled to 224×224×1 using Pixel Shuffle, and bilinear interpolation was applied to further resize it back to its original size.